As Told by Ginger: Television films

-Nickelodeon had originally asked for the ending of The Wedding Frame to be changed to something less conclusive in case they wished to order more episodes, however, perhaps due to that situation being very unlikely, the original ending was eventually retained.
-It was released directly to DVD in the United States in November 2004, but it would not be otherwise available in the U.S. until 2021, when it and one of the episodes leading up to the film ("Battle of the Bands") premiered on CBS All Access.

 In international airings, the films were divided into two (for Butterflies are Free) and three parts (for the other three films) in reruns.

 Production

+The conception of As Told By Ginger began in the summer of 1996, shortly after the release of the dark comedy film Welcome to the Dollhouse.
+At the time, Nickelodeon and Klasky Csupo were hosting a screenwriting competition in New York, so Kapnek decided to develop an "animated version of junior high school hell," where the main character would tackle real issues that kids were dealing with, such as the pressure of fitting in and to look a certain way.
 The pilot for the show was completed in September 1999.
 The show premiered in October 2000 on Nickelodeon.
 The show was greatly popular at first, making its way into the teenager-aimed block TEENick.
 After the second season, the show's popularity began to decline, partially due to constant scheduling changes.
 Nickelodeon then pulled the show off the air after airing less than half the episodes of the third and final season.
 The show was a part of the Nicktoons channel since its inception in 2002, and began airing the remaining third-season episodes in November 2004, when "Ten Chairs" premiered.
 The "high school" episodes were slated to premiere during November 2006, but only one, "Stuff'll Kill Ya", premiered.
 Of the remaining Season 3 episodes, 4 ultimately premiered on TeenNick's The Splat in 2016, and the last 2 (including "The Wedding Frame", which had previously been released on DVD in the US in 2004) premiered on CBS All Access in 2021.